skynet-im/skynet/protocol.md

 ```

 ### **0x0B** ChannelMessage ![networkDuplex] ###
 The ChannelMessage is the most important packet of the new channel-based protocol.
 It acts as a box for many types of packets that can be sent to a channel.
 Use `AccountId=0` to indicate a global dependency.
 The initial value for the version numbers is `1`.
+During the session restore the server will send `SkipCount = -1` which means the client does not have to check that no message is missing.
 ```vpsl
 <Byte PacketVersion><Int64 ChannelId>
 ((ToClient)<Int64 SenderId>)<Int64 MessageId>